Joystream/joystream/README.md

 `lib/joystream/types/index.js` is manually maintained, but other JavaScript files in that folder are generated.
 The `update_types.sh` script can help with keeping these in sync.

+You can also switch on development mode with a configuration variable, see below.

+*Development Mode*

+Development mode modifies the storage node's behaviour a little bit, but only a little:

+1. In development mode, each host discovered with the DHT will *also* be reported as localhost.
+This allows you to use the DHT resolution mechanism between two locally running storage nodes.
+Port probing will find out more about on what port they're running which service.

 Command-Line
 ------------